engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 ### `mapConcat`

-Runs a map operation over the list that concatenates (the "+" operation) the specified item to the item in the list.
+Runs a map operation over the list that concatenates (the `+` operation) the specified item to the item in the list.
 You may also specify as the second argument weather or not to add the item at the front.
-This is only important for types like strings, where a + b may not be equal to b + a.
+This is only important for types like strings, where `a + b` may not be equal to `b + a`.
 With types like numbers, it makes no difference.

 **Signature:** `(this: List<T>, toConcat: T, atFront: bool) -> List<T>`